Nick Kyrgios

 Kyrgios is only the third player, after Dominik Hrbatý and Lleyton Hewitt, to have beaten each one of the Big Three (Novak Djokovic, Roger Federer, and Rafael Nadal) the first time he played against them.
-Although Kyrgios has received praise for his perceived entertaining style of play, he is a controversial player whose matches have featured "epic displays of ranting, racquet-wrecking, and trash-talking".
-According to Tennishead magazine, he has received more fines for his temperamental on-court behaviour than any other player in ATP history.
-His actions have included swearing and smashing his racquet, as well as insults and verbal altercations with the crowd, with umpires, with his opponents and with his supporters.
+Kyrgios is often described as a "polarising player" because of his "unique, unfiltered and unapologetic personality" which goes alongside his "on-court brilliance and audacious shot-making" in both singles and doubles.

 In his junior career, Kyrgios won the singles event at the 2013 Australian Open and the doubles events at the 2012 French Open, 2012 Wimbledon Championships and 2013 Wimbledon Championships.

 Early life and family

 Kyrgios was born on 27 April 1995 in Canberra, Australia, to a father of Greek origin, George, and a Malay mother, Norlaila ("Nill").
-His father is a self-employed house painter, and his mother is a computer engineer.
-His mother was born in Malaysia as a member of the Selangor royal family, but she dropped her title as a princess when she moved to Australia in her twenties.
-His older sister Halimah works in dance and musical theatre and as a voice and performance coach based in Hong Kong.
+His father is a self-employed house painter, and his mother is a retired computer engineer.
+His mother was born in Malaysia as a member of the Pahang royal family, but she dropped her title as a princess when she moved to Australia in her twenties.
+He has two siblings: a sister, Halimah, and a brother, Christos.
+Kyrgios's paternal grandparents are from Georgani, a small village in Ioannina, Greece; they moved to Australia in 1960.

 Kyrgios attended Radford College until Year 8 and completed his Year 12 certificate in 2012 at Daramalan College in Canberra.
 He also played basketball in his early teens before deciding to focus solely on tennis when he was 14 years old.
-Two years later he received a full scholarship at the Australian Institute of Sport, where he was able to further develop his tennis.
+Two years later, he received a full scholarship at the Australian Institute of Sport, where he was able to further develop his tennis.

 In 2013, Kyrgios relocated his training base from Canberra to Melbourne Park in an attempt to further his career with better facilities and hitting partners.
 A year later, Tennis ACT announced a $27 million redevelopment of the Lyneham Tennis Centre in Canberra to lure Kyrgios back home and host Davis Cup and Fed Cup ties.
 Kyrgios confirmed in January 2015 that he would return home and base himself in Canberra.
-He also donated $10,000 towards the Lyneham Tennis Centre redevelopment.
+He also donated $10,000 towards the redevelopment of the Lyneham Tennis Centre there.